 When to Choose and When not to choose Flutter?

 Flutter has a pool of widgets to assist developers in crafting fantastic UI.
 Hence, if you wish to develop an app having a unique and intriguing UI, go for Flutter.
-Dart is charged up with captivating graphic libraries.
+Dart is charged with captivating graphic libraries.
 Furthermore, here we have compiled a list of ideal scenarios when you can use Flutter without a second thought.

 When to Choose and When not to choose React Native?

 React Native offers the ultimate ease of cross-platform app development.
 Therefore, go for React Native when you want a universal code for mobile, web, and desktop.
 Applications built on React Native are arguably bigger than native ones.

 Ideal scenarios to use React Native would be:

 - When you are developing a complex cross-platform app;